 There are multiple ways to build an awareness campaign at your local school.
 The first step is to identify what information the school is currently sharing with students and determine whether or not it is adequate.

-If a school needs to develop a new program needs to be developed or an existing one enhanced, you can take the lead to ensure that it happens.
+If a school needs to develop a new program or enhance an existing one, you can take the lead to ensure that it happens.
 Following are suggested steps to take for the development of campus programs and other awareness campaign ideas:

-- Ideally, form an informal coalition of support by recruiting friends, family, students, agencies, community leaders, etc. who share your concerns and interests about establishing awareness programs on campus.
+1.Ideally, form an informal coalition of support by recruiting friends, family, students, agencies, community leaders, etc., who share your concerns and interests about establishing awareness programs on campus.

 2. Request a meeting between your coalition (or just yourself if you’re acting alone) and lead administrators at your school.
 These will typically be the Principal in grades K-12 and the Dean of Students, President, etc., at colleges and universities.

 3. At the meeting with the school administration, discuss existing educational programs and explore opportunities for improvement.
 If no programs exist, request that they be planned and implemented as soon as possible, ideally in the same school year.
 A school program could consist of classroom education, rallies, assemblies, parent and student education events, etc.

 4. Volunteer to participate as a parent or student advisor if a committee needs to be formed by a school.
 This participation will allow you to manage and enhance program development, track progress, and help pull in additional resources.